On the Degrees-of-Freedom of the K-user Distributed Broadcast Channel: Introduction

+\IEEEPARstart{C}{hannel} capacity characterization of multi-user wireless networks is known to be an elusive problem for many practical scenarios, in particular for the cases in which the Channel State Information at the Transmitter (CSIT) is not perfect.
+In order to tackle this problem, capacity approximations at high Signal-to-Noise Ratio (SNR), such as Degrees-of-Freedom (DoF) analysis \cite{Jafar2007}, have been used as a first step towards the complete characterization of the system capacity, and they have successfully led to many important insights.
+For example, the DoF of the MISO Broadcast Channel (BC) with imperfect noisy CSIT was characterized by Davoodi and Jafar in \cite{Davoodi2016} by showing that a CSIT error variance scaling in $\SNR^{-\alpha}$, for $\alpha\in [0,1]$, leads to a DoF of~$1+(K-1)\alpha$.

-A different line of work in the area of BC with limited feedback has been focused on the exploitation of delayed CSI on the TX side.
+A different line of work in the area of BC with limited feedback has been focused on the exploitation of delayed CSIT.
 This research area was triggered by the seminal work from Maddah-Ali and Tse~\cite{MaddahAli2012} where it was shown that completely outdated CSIT could still be exploited via a multi-phase protocol involving the retransmission of the interference generated.
-While the original model considered completely outdated CSIT, a large number of works have developed generalized schemes for the case of partially outdated \cite{Gou2012,Yang2013}, alternating \cite{Tandon2012b}, or evolving CSIT \cite{Chen2013a}, to name just a few.
+While the original model assumed completely outdated CSIT, a large number of works have developed generalized schemes for the case of partially outdated \cite{Gou2012, Yang2013, dekerret2016_ITW}, alternating \cite{Tandon2012b}, or evolving CSIT \cite{Chen2013a}, to name just a~few.

-In all the above literature, however, \emph{centralized} CSIT is typically assumed, i.e., precoding is done on the basis of a \emph{single} imperfect/outdated channel estimate being common at \emph{every} transmit antenna.
-Although meaningful in the case of a BC with a single transmit device, this assumption can be challenged when the joint precoding is carried out across distant TXs linked by heterogeneous and imperfect backhaul links, as in the Network MIMO context.
-Such a setting could in particular be obtained if the user's data symbols are cached at the different TXs before the transmission \cite{MaddahAli2014}.
-In this case, it is expected that the CSI exchange will introduce further delay and quantization noise such that it becomes necessary to study the impact of \emph{TX dependent} CSI noise.

-In order to account for TX dependent limited feedback, a \emph{distributed CSIT} model (here referred to as D-CSIT) was introduced in \cite{dekerret2012_TIT}.
-In this model, TX~$j$ receives its own multi-user imperfect estimate~$\hat{\bH}^{(j)}$ on the basis of which it designs its transmit coefficients, without additional communications with the other TXs.
-The finite-SNR performance of regularized ZF under D-CSIT has been computed in the large system limit in \cite{Li2015b} while heuristic robust precoding schemes have been provided in \cite{dekerret2014_ISWCS,Fritzsche2013b} for practical cellular networks.
-In \cite{Rao2013,dekerret2014_TWC}, Interference Alignment is studied in a D-CSIT configuration and methods to reduce the required CSIT gaining at each TX are provided.
-The DoF achieved with delayed and local CSIT, which is hence a particular D-CSIT configuration is also studied in several works \cite{Hao2015,Lee2015}, but the results provided are restricted to the particular local CSIT configuration considered.

-In terms of DoF, it was shown in a previous work \cite{dekerret2012_TIT} that using a conventional ZF precoder (regularized or not) leads to a severe DoF degradation caused by the lack of a consistent CSI shared by the cooperating TXs.
-A scheme was proposed to lift the DoF in the two-user case but the scheme was relying on the particular structure of the $2$-user case and could not be extended to more users.
-In this paper, we further build up on this concept to establish a general strategy for robust precoding in the distributed setting.